treeverse/lakeFS/docs/index.md

 - Data is constantly changing, sometimes during an experiment or while a long-running job is executing.
 - it's almost impossible to build reproducible, testable queries - we have no guarantee that the input data won't change.

-lakeFS addresses these issues with the following capabilities:
+lakeFS provides:

 * **Cross-Lake Isolation** - When creating a lakeFS branch, we are provided with a snapshot of the entire lake at a given point in time.
-All reads from their branch are guaranteed to always return the same results.
+All reads from that branch are guaranteed to always return the same results.
-   No need to create your own copy for isolation - branches guarantee immutability.
-* **Consistency** - When data is produced in isolated branches and merged atomically into "main", readers are freed from worrying about the state of their input data - if a reader sees any data at all, it's guaranteed to be complete, validated, and ready to use.
+* **Consistency** - When data is produced in isolated branches and merged atomically into "main", writers can provide data that readers can trust as complete and validated.

-   Writers may also guarantee that denormalized versions of the same data (say, partitioned by a different column) are kept consistent with each other.
 * **History** - Since previous commits are retained for a configurable duration, readers can query data from the latest commit, or from any other point in time.

 ### Data CI/CD